Skip to main content

 Luke Taylor (PhD)

-Luke's research is based on the development of novel sampling sites for the detection of drugs of abuse.
-Luke is also investigating uncertainty calculations in the prediction of blood alcohol concentration using the Widmark and Forrest equations.
+Luke's research is based on the development of novel sampling sites for the detection of drugs of abuse. and investigating uncertainty calculations in the prediction of blood alcohol concentration using the Widmark and Forrest equations.

-Vytautas is currently developing novel LC-MS techniques to detect the most commonly abused synthetic cannabinoids in a single extraction and chromatograpic run.
-Vytautas is also studying how physiological changes in biological matrices can artificially alter detected drug concentrations.
+Vytautas is currently developing a large scale accurate mass screening technique to detect drugs in post-mortem samples.
+Vytautas is also researching how physiological changes in biological matrices can artificially alter detected drug concentrations.

 Georgia is currently investigating the persistence of GSR residue and explosives on clothing and skin.
 She is also studying the rate of secondary/tertiary transfer of GSR using SEM.

-Taylor, Luke, Remeskevcius, Vytautas, Saskoy, Lili, Brodie, Tara, Mahmud, Jeshan, Moir, Hannah, Brouner, James, Howe, Christopher, Thatti, Baljit, O'Connell, Sein, Trotter, Gavin and Rooney, Brian (2020) Determination of ethanol in micro-volumes of blood by headspace gas chromatography : statistical comparison between capillary and venous sampling sites.
-Medicine Science and the Law, ISSN (print) 0025-8024 (Epub Ahead of Print)
+Taylor, Luke, Remeskevcius, Vytautas, Saskoy, Lili, Brodie, Tara, Mahmud, Jeshan, Moir, Hannah, Brouner, James, Howe, Christopher, Thatti, Baljit, O'Connell, Sein, Trotter, Gavin and Rooney, Brian (2021) Determination of ethanol in micro-volumes of blood by headspace gas chromatography : statistical comparison between capillary and venous sampling sites.
+Medicine Science and the Law, 61(2), pp. 86-96.
+ISSN (print) 0025-8024

-Poulsen, Helen, McCarthy, Mary-Jane, Baker, Jessica, Verma, Avnish, Moir, Hannah J, Brodie, Tara, Thatti, Baljit, Trotter, Gavin and Rooney, Brian (2020) Toxicological assessment of the role of alcohol and drugs in drug-facilitated sexual assault cases in New Zealand.
-Journal of Analytical Toxicology, ISSN (print) 0146-4760 (Epub Ahead of Print)
+Poulsen, Helen, McCarthy, Mary-Jane, Baker, Jessica, Verma, Avnish, Moir, Hannah J, Brodie, Tara, Thatti, Baljit, Trotter, Gavin and Rooney, Brian (2021) Toxicological assessment of the role of alcohol and drugs in drug-facilitated sexual assault cases in New Zealand.
+Journal of Analytical Toxicology, 45(1), pp. 44-52.
+ISSN (print) 0146-4760

 Verma, Avnish, Bennett, Jason, Orme, Ayse Merve, Polycarpou, Elena and Rooney, Brian (2019) Cocaine addicted to cytoskeletal change and a fibrosis high.
 Cytoskeleton, 76(2), pp. 177-185.
 ISSN (print) 1949-3584